top of page

 What is the ideal body condition score for breeding cattle

-Before breeding cows it is recommend that cows have a good condition score of 5 or higher and a body condition score of 6 or better at calving.
+Before breeding cows it is recommended that cows have a good condition score of 5 or higher and a body condition score of 6 or better at calving.

 What is the target body condition score (BCS) for beef cattle?